 But when deciding which dog breed to bring home, you shouldn’t be asking if Shiba Inus are smart enough for you.
 The truth is that all dogs are intelligent enough to provide most people with their needs.

 Unless you need a dog for special tasks, such as police work, search and rescue or specialized hunting, any dog will fit the bill.
 Instead, you should be asking yourself if the Shiba Inu’s personality and temperament fits yours.

 So do you own a Shiba Inu?
+What makes them smart?
 Leave a comment in the section below to tell us a moment when your Shiba outsmarted you!

 Posts you may like:

 - Shiba Inu – The Bold & Spirited Dog